Download for TD-W9977

 The respective programs are distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the respective GNU General Public License for more details.

-Note: To use Tether, please update your router’s firmware to the latest version.
+Note: To use Tether, please update your TP-Link device’s firmware to the latest version.

 1. The emulator is a virtual web GUI where you can experience the TP-Link product management panel.